SmurfyDurfy/IwriteMarkdown/hello.md

-# how to make cake in md
+# how to make cake in markdown
 ______
 ## ingredients:
 - flower